hercychang/prep-step-1/part4-numbers/arithmetic_operators.md

 `4 - 2 * 5` returns `-6` because Ruby evaluates `2 * 5` before `4 - 2`.
 To give
 an operation highest precedence, wrap it in parentheses.

-## Division and Modulo Operators

-The division operator probably behaves differently than you expect.
-The result of `5 / 2` is `2` rather than `2.5`.
-The output of dividing two integer operands must also be an integer.
-The Ruby interpreter simply rounds down the quotient.
-What do you think is the result of dividing two floats?
-How about the result of dividing a float by an integer or vice versa?
+If you look back at the shell, you'll notice that the division operator probably behaved differently than you would expect.
+After dividing 9 by 2, the result was 4 instead of 4.5.
+When we divide two integers, Ruby does not return a fractional number.
+It instead rounds down to an integer.
+Most programming languages work similarly.
+There is some sense to this behavior.
+If a donut costs $2, and you have $9, how many donuts can you buy?
+Assuming that the donut shop won't sell you half a donut, you can buy at most 4 donuts.

+If you want a fractional answer, you'll want to use floats.
 Test the following in the shell.
 (The comments indicate the return value.)

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/15?lite=true"></iframe>

-When one or both operands are float objects, the operation returns a float, even when the operands divide evenly.
+When one or both operands are floats, the operation returns a float (a fractional number with a decimal point), even when the operands divide evenly.
 The interpreter does not round down a float.

-Wouldn't it be convenient to capture the remainder of our division?
-Enter the modulo operator: `%`.
-It accepts both integers and floats as operands and follows the same rules as the division operator when determining the data type of its output.
-Try these examples.
+One last interesting operator is the modulo operator (`%`).
+The modulo operator (`%`) returns the remainder of division.
+This is often useful when determining whether one number evenly divides another.
+The modulo operator accepts both integers and floats and follows the same rules as the division operator when determining the data type of its output.
+Try these examples:

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/16?lite=true"></iframe>